 Introduction and Proposal

-Greetings, and thank you for your interest in my educational yet entertaining arts-in-education assembly shows.
+Greetings, and thank you for your interest in my educational yet entertaining cultural arts assembly shows.

 Below you'll find:

 The preview video and information about both assemblies

 A fun video of me on The Today Show